Arkansas church vandalized months after being destroyed by fire

 Only a few months ago, the Hughes church was set on fire, and the entire building was destroyed.
 The assistant pastor said they've been diligently working to rebuild the church since the fire, but the break-in will put repairs at a standstill.

-The perpetrators ripped out a part of the ceiling and broke nearly every light on the ceiling.
+The perpetrators ripped out a part of the ceiling and broke nearly every light bulb on the ceiling.
 Every wall was covered in slashes and holes, as well as more on the ceiling.

-On one wall, the vandals wrote "TRUMP 2020," and on another, they left behind a racial slur.
+Covering the walls and doors, the vandals wrote "TRUMP 2020," and on another wall, they left behind a racial slur.

+Hughes mayor Lincoln Barnett called the vandalism a disgrace but said it does not represent the entire community.

+"This reflects a person or individuals who have low self-worth and who have some insecurities and who are attention-seeking," Barnett said.

+Assistant pastor Leon Horton said this upcoming Sunday was supposed to be the first time having service in the remodeled building.

-What makes the break-in interesting is the fact nothing was stolen.
+Horton said what makes the break-in unusual is the fact nothing was stolen.

 "Anybody that may have seen what happened or heard about it through the grapevine, the investigation is going to be ongoing," Hughes Police Chief Justice Ferrell said.
 "Sometimes these things are not what they seem."